sanderdlm/mono/README.md

 $mono->run();
 ````
-## 5. Request -> object mapping with `#[MapTo]` attribute
+## 5. Data -> object mapping with `cuyz/valinor`
-A fan-favourite feature from [Symfony 6.3](https://symfony.com/blog/new-in-symfony-6-3-mapping-request-data-to-typed-objects).
-So good, we just had to implement it.

-Add the `#[MapTo]` attribute to a parameter in your route handler and the request body will be mapped to an instance of the class you specify.
+Mono comes with `cuyz/valinor` out of the box.
+If you don't provide a custom `Mapper` instance to the container, a default `TreeMapper` instance will be used.

+This allows you to map data (for example, from the request POST body) to an object (for example, a DTO).

+Example below:
 ```php
 <?php